coderefinery/manuals/online-training.md

 - Polling can be used as formative assessment questions.
 The host creates a poll based on a lesson template and requests learners to answer.
   (TODO: polling seems not available in kth-se zoom subscription)

+### Breaks

+Following an online event can be even more tiring than a physical event and therefore also during online sessions we need to plan for breaks as we would for an in-person event.